willothy/neosuggest/README.md

 # Neosuggest

-## WIP Suggestion engine for zsh-autosuggest
+## WIP Suggestion engine for the command line

 And I mean VERY WIP, don't use this yet :)